 Here are some fun fruit facts you probably did not know:

-- A strawberry is not an actual berry, but a banana is.
+- A strawberry is not actually a berry, although a banana is.

-- Mangoes are the most favourite and number 1 fruit in the world.
+- Mangoes are the most popular fruit in the world.